 Nor is there consideration of the ends vs. the means.
 This is unsurprising and deliberate, for Progressive policies routinely fail both the ends test and the means test.
 In other words, the problem we set out to solve isn’t fixed, and the means were immoral, but hey, our motives were pure!
 For Progressives, the (hoped for) ends always trump the means, and we are encouraged to ignore what Bastiat called “that which is not seen” (meaning the unseen consequences of these policies).
 Doan has waded into the deep end of philosophy, and lawyers, regrettably, are usually unprepared and ill equipped.
 They often spend a great deal of time talking about legality, with too little thought given to morality, only what can be done, rather than what should.
 Can/should, moral/legal: these two are one and the same for most members of the bar.

 Here is a secret that your teachers and journalists kept from you: Progressivism, socialism and communism are all branches of the same tree.
 They represent democracy gone full retard, and burning with fervent desire to remake man.
 To perfect him and transcend human nature.
 Masonry challenges men to overcome their base natures, but by choice.
 The Lodge does not seek to impose its order and harmony on those who do not seek it.
-Nor should the individual Mason ask an agent of “government” to do so on their behalf.
+Nor should the individual Mason ask an agent of “government” to do so on his behalf.
 But this is precisely what Doan is celebrating: the victory of the mob, the removal of freedoms through theft and the threat of force, the imposition of his “order” on those who didn’t ask for it.